cschleiden/azure-boards-decompose/marketplace/details.md

 With **Decompose** you can easily define hierarchies, change work items between levels, and finally create actual work items with a single click.

 ![Breaking down of an Epic](marketplace/quick-decompose.gif)

+# Code #
+The code is available at https://github.com/cschleiden/vsts-quick-decompose.